The Evolution of Chinese Tea Ware (Part Two)

 The Evolution of Chinese Tea Ware (Part Two)-1

-In the 24th year of Hongwu reign under Emperor Zhu Yuanzhang (1391), the production of compressed tea bricks was abolished, promoting the development of loose leaf teas.
-Many famous teas emerged as the method of changed from whisking to steeping.
+In the 24th year of Hongwu reign under Emperor Zhu Yuanzhang (1391), the production of bricks was abolished, promoting the development of loose leaf teas.
+Many famous teas emerged as the method of brewing changed from whisking to steeping.
 The process of tea preparation became simpler, and fewer tea wares were needed.

 1. Simplification and Reduction of Tea Wares